 This 1936 Farm style work Boot was inspired by the year my Granddad and Grandmother left there Kentucky Farm after struggling though the Dust Bowl era to relocate to the big city (rural Ohio) and begin a new way of life working on the line at the Champion Paper Mill, in Hamilton Ohio.

-My Granddad earned quite the reputation at the Plant back then for carrying over 200lbs of spool Paper on his back to the second run cutters 10 hours a day.
-He was known in the Plant as the "Little Big Man" at 5"5 weighing in at 180 solid.
+My Granddad earned quite the reputation for carrying over 200 pound spool of paper on his back to the second run cutters 10 hours a day.
+He was known in the Plant as the "Little Big Man" at 5'5 weighing in at 180 solid.

 "Life is full of circles, when one ends another begins, Standing at the edge of light but still within the reaches of darkness."